hackercouch/hackercouch/about.md

 permalink: /about/
 ---

-HackerCouch is couchsurfing for Hackers.
+HackerCouch is "Hospitality for Hackers".
 To pledge your couch, you must file a Pull Request.
 More detailed instructions are [here][add].

 The idea isn't new, it has been [tried before][original] as well.
-The reason I'm trying this again is:
+The reason we are trying this again is:

-- I love the idea of a Fork->PR->Merge->Publish flow with almost zero effort.
+- The idea of a Fork->PR->Merge->Publish flow with almost zero effort
+- Filing a pull request is a great filter for hackers
-- hackercouch.com was available.
+- hackercouch.com was available
+- [This comment][comment] by @sirupsen on HN

 # Development

-HackerCouch uses Jekyll Collections, which is a feature I really like.
+- HackerCouch uses [Jekyll](http://jekyllrb.com/) Collections heavily
-Hosted on github-pages, duh.
+- Hosted on Github Pages, duh.
-Builds use travis, and make sure that the site has proper html before its deployed
+- Builds use Travis, and make sure that the site has proper html before its deployed
+- `html-proofer` for html linting + link checks

 # Credits